The Doctor explains - Lifting your energy levels

 Causes

-- Lifestyle factors should be considered if you have exhaustion and organic causes have been excluded.
-Examples of lifestyle factors include poor diet (too little, too much or too unhealthy), excessive alcohol use, lack of sleep or burnout from daily or work activities.
-If you detect lifestyle factors, an attempt should be made to correct them!
+2. Lifestyle factors including poor diet (too little, too much or too unhealthy), excessive alcohol use, lack of sleep or burnout from daily or work activities.

 Nutrient or Vitamin Deficiencies linked with low energy levels

-If you are not feeling refreshed when you wake up or you feel that your batteries run out half way through the day, you will be asking yourself "what can I do to boost my energy levels?".
-Provided that there is no organic cause or lifestyle factors, then it could be possible that you might be missing some of the essential nutrients the body needs.
+If you are constantly feeling tired or you feel that your batteries run out half way through the day, you will be asking yourself "what can I do to boost my energy levels?".
+Provided that there is no organic cause or lifestyle factors, then you are probably be missing some of the essential nutrients the body needs.
 In this section we will review nutrient or vitamin deficiencies.

 Here are the top nutrients to lift your energy levels (in order of importance):